Busker Busker: Busker Busker 1st Album and Busker Busker 1st Wrap Up Album (2012)

 After the completion of Superstar K3, the group had been highly elusive and took time off from public activities to determine their music direction, in part due to the difficulty the band had practicing.
 In addition, while the band was scheduled to take part in a Superstar K3 Top 11 Concert Tour, Moore returned home for the Christmas holidays.
 As a result, the band temporarily found a new drummer for the concert while Moore traveled to America.
 After Moore returned on January 12, the band resumed practices in order to prepare and record their first album as a separate entity from the Superstar K3 TV show.

 On March 29, 2012, Busker Busker released their first album, which was simply titled Busker Busker 1st Album.
 All songs on the album were written by Jang, including the lead single "Cherry Blossom Ending".
 The album quickly became a national sensation, with every song on the album entering the K-Pop Hot 100 and Gaon Digital Chart.
 The album sold over 50,000 copies during its first three weeks.
 On June 21, Busker Busker released Busker Busker 1st Wrap Up Album, which contained music not included in their first album.
 Some of the songs on this wrap up album were recorded during the first album's preparation, but they were left out as they didn't coincide with the album's spring theme.
 After their "Youth Bus" encore concerts on June 22 and 23, they ceased promotional activities.
 At the end of the year their first album sold over 136,000 copies.
 After their six-month contract with CJ E&M Music ended, they joined Chungchun Music.

 In March 2013, "Cherry Blossom Ending" was called the "carol of spring" as it topped the music charts a year after its release.
 It charted for the ninth consecutive year in March 2020.

 Busker Busker 2nd Album and "indefinite" hiatus

 Following the great success of their first album, Busker Busker released a second album on September 25, 2013.
 "Love, At First" served as the album's lead single.
-After promotion ended for their second album, Busker Busker announced they were temporarily disbanding, putting the band in an "indefinite" hiatus.
+After promotion ended for their second album, Busker Busker announced they were temporarily disbanding, putting the band on an indefinite hiatus.
 They have not been active since.
 Jang debuted as a solo artist in 2014, Kim started the media art studio "PigRabbit" and Moore focused on his Drum-DJ band "Brad Project".